Crittenbach1/Crittenbach.github.io/_posts/2019-02-09-Intro-to-Computer-Science-and-Programming-using-Python-Week-0.markdown

   _Are There Limits?_

   * Despite it's speed and size, a computer does have limitations
-    > * Some problems wtill too complex
+    > * Some problems still too complex
       > * Accurate weather prediction at a local scale
       > * Cracking encryption schemes
     > * Some problems are fundamentally impossible to compute